Managing Your Toxic Release Inventory Reporting with ERA’s TRI Software

 When it comes to satisfying TRI requirements, ERA Environmental has a track record of total compliance.
 ERA can help your business produce flawless TRI reports by utilizing:

-The EPA TRI program is one that demands wholly accurate reporting – with a large margin of error in both accuracy and what to include.
+The EPA TRI program is one that demands wholly accurate reporting – but many common reporting errors take place every year.
 Given the “right-to-know” basis of the regulations, it is not surprising that the EPA publishes the data provided via a TRI report to publicly accessible websites – including the TOXMAP website.
 This gives an even greater impetus for businesses for accuracy, as their performance will be public knowledge.

 With substantial expertise in reporting, ERA will help your business achieve full compliance and total regulatory satisfaction.
 We have provided TRI help for hundreds of individual companies.
 Often, businesses need TRI assistance in dealing with their air emissions and hazardous waste – such as identifying their waste threshold.
 As a business, we pride ourselves on our intimate knowledge of reporting programs and regulations, such as the TRI program.